ActiniumCloud/docs-v2/README.md

 Support will not be provided for installing and working on this repository although small bits of help may be provided on request.

-As always, if you need help, please use the [Support Centre](https://actiniumcloud.com/customer-support) to contact us directly
+As always, if you need help, please use the [Support Centre](https://actiniumcloud.com/customer-support) to contact us directly.

 Thanks for choosing ActiniumCloud!